 - K. Entire Agreement; Amendment.
-This Agreement, the Indemnification Agreement entered into by Conn's and Executive and any agreements evidencing any stock options granted to Executive shall constitute the entire agreement between the parties with respect to Executive's employment with Conn's during the Retirement Period.
-This Agreement replaces and supersedes any and all existing agreements entered into between Executive and Conn's, whether oral or written, regarding the subject matter of this Agreement.
+This Agreement, the Indemnification Agreement entered into by Conn's and Frank and any agreements evidencing any stock options granted to Frank shall constitute the entire agreement between the parties with respect to Frank's employment with Conn's.
+This Agreement replaces and supersedes any and all existing agreements entered into between Frank and Conn's, whether oral or written, regarding the subject matter of this Agreement.
 This Agreement may not be amended or modified other than by a written agreement executed by the parties to this Agreement or their respective successors and legal representatives. - L. Understand Agreement.
-Executive represents and warrants that he has (i) read and understood each and every provision of this Agreement, (ii) been given the opportunity to obtain advice from legal counsel of choice, if necessary and desired, in order to interpret any and all provisions of this Agreement and (iii) freely and voluntarily entered into this Agreement. - M. Governing Law.
+Frank represents and warrants that he has (i) read and understood each and every provision of this Agreement, (ii) been given the opportunity to obtain advice from legal counsel of choice, if necessary and desired, in order to interpret any and all provisions of this Agreement and (iii) freely and voluntarily entered into this Agreement. - M. Governing Law.
 This Agreement shall be governed by and construed in accordance with the laws of the State of Texas and is performable in Beaumont, Texas. - N. Professional/Personal.
-Membership by Executive on corporate and civic boards should be accepted only after consideration of conflict of interest and consultation with the Board.
-Conn's requires Executive to have a comprehensive annual medical physical examination. - O. Counterparts.
+Membership by Frank on corporate and civic boards should be accepted only after consideration of conflict of interest and consultation with the Board.
+Conn's requires Frank to have a comprehensive annual medical physical examination. - O. Counterparts.
 This Agreement may be executed in one or more counterparts, each of which shall be deemed to be an original, but all of which taken together shall constitute one and the same instrument. - P. Titles; Pronouns and Plurals.
 The titles to the sections of this Agreement are inserted for convenience of reference only and should not be deemed a part hereof or affect the construction or interpretation of any provision hereof.
 Whenever the context may require, any pronoun used in this Agreement shall include the corresponding masculine, feminine or neuter forms, and the singular form of nouns, pronouns, and verbs shall include the plural and vice versa. - Q. Survival.
 The provisions of this Agreement shall survive the expiration of this Agreement.

-IN WITNESS WHEREOF, the parties have executed this Agreement as of the date first written above.
+$IN\ WITNESS\ WHEREOF, the\ parties\ have\ executed\ this\ Agreement\ as\ of\ the\ date\ first\ written\ above.$

-EXECUTIVE CONN'S, INC.
+FRANK CONN'S, INC.

-/s/ Thomas J. Frank, Sr. Thomas J. Frank, Sr. By: /s/ William C. Nylin William C. Nylin Chairman
+/s/ Thomas J. Frank, Sr. Thomas J. Frank, Sr. By: /s/ William C. Nylin, Jr.

+William C. Nylin, Jr.

+Chairman